Personal Notes

 Teaching

 His principal teaching interests are in Macroeconomics and Econometrics.
-At the University of Oregon, Professor Evans has taught core macroeconomic theory, advanced topics in macroeconomics, econometrics and time series analysis, at the graduate level, and intermediate macroeconomics at the undergraduate level.
+At the University of Oregon, Professor Evans has taught core macroeconomic theory, advanced topics in macroeconomics, econometrics and time series analysis, at the PhD level, advanced macroeconomic theory (Masters level), and intermediate macroeconomics at the undergraduate level.

-Previously he has also taught courses at the graduate level in monetary economics and in econometrics and at the undergraduate level in applied macroeconomics, econometrics, mathematical economics, forecasting, introductory statistics and macroeconomic principles.
+Previously he also taught courses at the graduate level in monetary economics, and at the undergraduate level in applied macroeconomics, econometrics, mathematical economics, forecasting, introductory statistics and macroeconomic principles.

-“A Unified Model of Learning to Forecast” (with Christopher Gibbs and Bruce McGough)
+“A Unified Model of Learning to Forecast” (with Christopher Gibbs and Bruce McGough), forthcoming American Economic Journal: Macroeconomics.

 Book